snowyu/custom-factory.js/README.md

 ### v1.4

-+ add baseNameOnly option to extract basename from class name when register it.
+* add baseNameOnly option to extract basename from class name when register it.
 * *broken* `Factory._objects`: mark deprecated. use the `Factory::_objects` instead
 * *broken* `Factory._aliases`: mark deprecated. use the `Factory::_aliases` instead
-+ (1.4.4)It will be treated as customized path name if the registered name is beginning with path delimiter('/')
+* (1.4.4)add It will be treated as customized path name if the registered name is beginning with path delimiter('/')
   * affects to path() and pathArray()
 * (1.4.5)all added properties of the factory class are non-enumerable now.
-+ (1.4.5)add forEach()/forEachClass() to iterate the registered items.
+* (1.4.5)add forEach()/forEachClass() to iterate the registered items.
   * break if callback function return 'brk'
-+ (1.4.6)add Factory::get() instance method to get registered items.
+* (1.4.6)add Factory::get() instance method to get registered items.
 * (1.4.10) aliases() can get the aliases of a class itself.
-+ (1.4.11) add the displayName() function to get or set display name.
+* (1.4.11) add the displayName() function to get or set display name.